doxeylab/learn-genomics-in-linux/task2/README.md

 1) Assess the quality of the sequencing data
 2) Demultiplex the data
 3) Trim barcodes
-4) Filter out low-quality reads (this is called quality filtering)
+4) Filter out low-quality reads (this is called quality filtering).

 ### Quality assessment
 For a quick quality report, you can use the program `fastqc`.